-The Employer shall itemize all deductions except deferred compensation on pay advices or regular paychecks so employees can clearly determine the purposes for which amounts have been withheld and shall include the number of straight-time hours, overtime hours, dues deductions and basic rate per hour paid.
+A. The Employer shall itemize all deductions except deferred compensation on pay advices or regular paychecks so employees can clearly determine the purposes for which amounts have been withheld and shall include the number of straight-time hours, overtime hours, dues deductions and basic rate per hour paid.

-All checks postmarked or deposited by payday shall be considered timely.
+B. All mailed checks shall be considered paid timely if postmarked prior to payday All checks postmarked or deposited by payday shall be considered timely.